LOCAL EATS GUIDE ~ GOLD COAST QLD

 Let's be honest, sitting at a table in a cafe or quiet restaurant isn't overly appealing when the tribe is in tow.
 So, we've curated a list of our favourite kid-friendly local haunts on the Gold Coast, Queensland, for eats, drinks and hangs with your tribe.

 A childhood favourite, this beach is beautiful and has views of the whole coastline.
 Grab a coffee from Little Mali for breakfast.
-For lunch, opt for a barbecue or fish and chips on the beachfront or head to The Strand at the neighbouring Coolangatta for O'Sushi, Raw Energy [try a macadamia and lentil burger] or a Mexican feast from Beach Burrito Company.
+For lunch, opt for a barbecue or fish and chips on the beachfront or head to The Strand at the neighbouring Coolangatta for O'Sushi, Raw Energy or a Mexican feast from Beach Burrito Company.
+We also love Francis for casual pizza and a cold beer with the family.

 Tugun Fruit and Flowers do a killer Acai bowl and have the best blooms on the coast, if that's your thing.
 Pop in to Good Day Coffee if you're heading south for a road trip and try their fancy take on a ham and cheese toastie - it's life changing!
 Officially considered Tugun but located right on the Tugun/Currumbin border is the new chic but child-friendly, Stable cafe.
 Tucked into the Cornerstone Stores, a cool boutique retail, cafe and office space, Stable is licensed, has a delicious menu of wholefoods, a courtyard and grassy area for the kids to run around.